 The line, which runs between Llandudno Junction and Blaenau Ffestiniog, takes in the North Wales Coast and the heart of Snowdonia.
 Sites include Conwy Castle, Dolwyddelan Castle and the World Heritage Town of Conwy.

 Click on the gallery to see more images.
 Image credit – The National Railway Museum.

 Take a trip to the historic walled city of York and discover some of Britain’s most important railway artefacts at The National Railway Museum, including what was once the country’s busiest signal box.

-Network Rail recently donated original bricks from the foundations of Borough Market Junction signal box, which moved from London to the National Railway Museum in 1976.
+Network Rail donated original bricks from the foundations of Borough Market Junction signal box, which moved from London to the National Railway Museum in 1976.

 The Settle–Carlisle line is one of the world’s most stunning stretches of railway.
 Enjoy views of the Yorkshire Dales and Cumbrian Fells.
 You’ll see Victorian architecture, remote station buildings and imposing bridges like the Ribblehead viaduct (pictuted).

-Summer events along the line include festivals, an open day at Appleby station in Cumbria and a weekend celebration of vintage vehicles, fashion and entertainment.
+Summer events along the line can include festivals, an open day at Appleby station in Cumbria and a weekend celebration of vintage vehicles, fashion and entertainment.

 The Borders Railway

 When the Borders Railway opened in 2015 it reconnected local communities with Scotland’s capital by rail for the first time since 1969.

 The 30-mile route – the UK’s longest new domestic line in more than 100 years – reversed a controversial closure that had left “a profound sense of sadness” in its wake, according to Bruce Ball, author of The Spirit of the Borders Railway.